balping/ticketit-app/readme.md

 The installation script will do pretty much everything for you to have Ticketit up and running.
 After installation is done, you might want to set up mail by editing the `.env` file and go through the settings in the admin panel.

+## Windows devs needed

+It has been reported that this installer doesn't work under Windows.
+If you are courageous / masochist enough to run a web server under Windows, please take some time to ry to fix the script.
+Contributions would be very much appriciated.

 ## Notes

 Please send Ticketit-related bugreports to the [Ticketit repo](https://github.com/thekordy/ticketit/issues).
 Only installer-related problems should be reported here.